 Used globally by an estimated 110m people every month, Uber – much like fellow tech disrupter Google – has become a verb in itself; a key indicator of its societal and cultural impact all over the world.
 But how has the company achieved such prominence?
 And what challenges is it facing as we move into the 2020s?
-To paint a fuller picture of its success, we've taken a close look and analysis at Uber's business model and what you, as a business owner, can learn from it.
+To paint a fuller picture of its success, we've taken a close look and analysis at Uber's business strategy and what you, as a business owner, can learn from it.

 Transportation as reliable as running water, everywhere for everyone.

 We welcome people from all backgrounds who seek the opportunity to help build a future where everyone and everything can move independently.
 If you have the curiosity, passion, and collaborative spirit, work with us, and let's move the world forward, together.